flutter/packages/packages/camera/camera_android_camerax/CONTRIBUTING.md

 In this approach, each native Android library used in the plugin implementation is represented by an equivalent Dart class.
 Instances of these classes are considered paired and represent each other in Java and Dart, respectively.
-An `InstanceManager`, which is essentially map between `long` identifiers and objects, provides notifications when an object has become unreachable my memory.
+An `InstanceManager`, which is essentially a map between `long` identifiers and objects that also provides notifications when an object has become unreachable by memory.
 There is both a Dart and Java `InstanceManager` implementation, so when a Dart instance is created that represens an Android native instance, both are stored in the `InstanceManager` of their respective language with a shared `long` identifier.
 These `InstanceManager`s take callbacks that run when objects become unrechable or removed, allowing the Dart library to easily handle removing references to native resources automatically.
-To ensure all created instances are properly managed and to more easily allow for testing, each wrapped Android native class in Dart takes an `InstanceManager` and has a detached constructor, one that allows for the creation of instances not attached to the `InstanceManager` and unlinked to a paired Android native instance.
+To ensure all created instances are properly managed and to more easily allow for testing, each wrapped Android native class in Dart takes an `InstanceManager` and has a detached constructor, a constructor that allows for the creation of instances not attached to the `InstanceManager` and unlinked to a paired Android native instance.

 In `lib/src/`, you will find all of the Dart-wrapped native Android classes that the plugin currently uses in its implementation.
 As aforementioned, each of